AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 * Same choice expressions as in *case statements*

-  - Can also use :code:`others` as last alternative
+  - Can also use :ada:`others` as last alternative
   - Note: always in parentheses!
   - Note: cases are separated by commas